cyber-bytezz/closerx.ai/README.md

 ## ⚠️ What “Simulated” Means

-> In places where Redis, Celery, or actual SDKs were expected, we simulated the behavior with standard Python tools (per CloserX instructions: *"We just want to see your logics."*)
+> In places where Redis, Celery, or actual SDKs were expected, we simulated the behavior with standard Python tools.

 ### 🧵 Celery → Simulated
 Instead of `task.delay()`, we call the function directly: